§ 23-28.2-23. Fire education and training coordinating board.

 (6) Establish a fee structure in an amount necessary to cover costs of implementing the programs.

 (8) Conduct a training course for newly appointed and qualified members within six (6) months of their qualification or designation.
 The course shall be developed by the chair of the board, approved by the board, and conducted by the chair of the board.
 The board may approve the use of any board or staff members or other individuals to assist with training.
-The training course shall include instruction in the following areas: the provisions of chapters 42-46, 36-14, and 38-2; and the commission's rules and regulations.
-The state fire marshal shall, within ninety (90) days of March 29, 2006, prepare and disseminate training materials relating to the provisions of chapters 42-46, 36-14, and 38-2.
+The training course shall include instruction in the following areas: the provisions of chapter 46 of title 42, chapter 14 of title 36, and chapter 2 of title 38; and the commission's rules and regulations.
+The state fire marshal shall, within ninety (90) days of March 29, 2006, prepare and disseminate training materials relating to the provisions of chapter 46 of title 42, chapter 14 of title 36, and chapter 2 of title 38.

 (j) In an effort to prevent potential conflicts of interest, any fire education and training coordinating board member shall not simultaneously serve as a paid instructor and/or administrator within the fire education and training unit.